dyunis/biased_asr/README.md

   - [x] finish up dataset splitting code (in `gender_subset.py`)
   - [x] code up WER evaluation (in `decoder.py`)
   - [x] normalizations (as transforms in `transforms.py`)
+  - [ ] argument parsing
+  - [ ] logging and plotting for each experiment to record loss, CER, and WER
+  - [ ] saving models via best dev results
 - Pushkar:
   - adversarial regularizer (ideally in `models.py`, take a look at the training code in `train.py` and `dataset.py`)